Moisturizing DIY Pumpkin Lavender Body Butter, The Ultimate Fall Luxury

 15 – 20 drops lavender essential oil

-How to Make Moisturizing Pumpkin Lavender Body Butter
+How to Make DIY Pumpkin Lavender Body Butter

 Using the double broiler method, add coconut oil and shea butter to a glass measuring pitcher over a pan of shallow boiling water.
 (You do not want the boiling water to touch the glass measuring pitcher.)
 Heat coconut oil and shea butter until melted, mixing often with a whisk.